 Where Does One Start with Getting Information?

 It’s so important for women to be empowered with knowledge about their bodies and their health.
-Regular check ups are a definite must, as well your annual pap smear.
+Regular checkups are a definite must, as well as your annual pap smear.

 CANSA advises that one can reduce risk through regular examinations:

 Clinical Breast Examinations

 Did you know that a national CANSA Clinical Breast Examination Day will be held on the 26th October 2018?
 PS: screening will be free of charge.

 The Pink Drive

 Another place for information and one that had some interesting myths and facts, is the website of the Pink Drive.
 What is the Pink Drive?
 It’s an organization that “currently runs four “Pink” mobile breast check units, as well as nine educational cars.
 All units travel to semi-urban and urban areas around South Africa with the aim of enabling numerous disadvantaged communities access to diagnostic mammography screening, education, physical examinations and how to do breast self-examination.” – Pink Drive.

 Some of their latest statistics include that they’ve done over 15,000 Mammograms; Performed over 130,000

 clinical breast examinations and have educated over 391,000 women on breast health.